elixir-lang/elixir-lang.github.com/crash-course.markdown

 ## 3 Data Types

-Erlang and Elixir have the same data types for the most part, but there is a number of differences.
+Erlang and Elixir have the same data types for the most part, but there are a number of differences.

 ### Atoms